Table of Contents

 - Important to maintain ecological balance: the interdependence of plants and animals is very essential

-- Helps preserve biodiversity: There are thousands of species that take shelters in these huge forests.
+- Helps preserve biodiversity: There are thousands of species that take shelter in these huge forests.

 There is an absolute need to save our flora and fauna in the forests for the following reasons:

-- It is all about breathing after all: Without oxygen, no living organisms can survive and contrary to popular belief, even plants need oxygen to survive.
-They breathe in carbon dioxide to give out oxygen to the environment.
-Whereas, animals and human beings need oxygen for survival.
-Roughly 20.9% of earth’s gases consists of oxygen and dependence on oxygen is higher, hence plants are essential.
+- It is all about breathing: Without oxygen, no living organisms can survive.
+Roughly 20.9% of earth’s gases consist of oxygen and dependence on oxygen is higher, hence plants are essential.

 - It is home for different species: Modernization has caused deforestation.
-This has led many animals homeless, leading to the death of these animals in most cases because of unfavourable conditions.
+This has led many animals to become homeless, leading to the death of these animals in most cases because of unfavorable conditions.

-- Provides employment: That’s right.
-One of the takeaways from forests is that they provide a source of livelihood to millions around the world.
+- Provides employment: Forests provide a source of livelihood to millions around the world.
 Raw materials that can later be sold come from these forests.

-- Comes to the rescue during natural disasters: Plants in forests help during floods as they seep in and absorb all the water, thereby preventing damage to infrastructure.
+- Rescue during natural disasters: Vegetation in forests helps during floods as they seep in and absorb all the water, thereby preventing damage to infrastructure.

-- Helps regulate climatic conditions: They play a key role in bringing about a balance in the atmospheric temperature.
+- Helps regulate climatic conditions: Forests play a key role in bringing about a balance in the atmospheric temperature.

 - Biodiversity at its best: To get a closer view of life, visit a forest.
-Forests, as we know is home for thousands of species, species who are extremely diverse in every aspect.
-Provides a great scope for exploration for science enthusiasts as well
+Forests, as we know are home to thousands of species.

-- Deforestation needs to be controlled or hopefully stopped.
+- Deforestation also referred to as degradation or loss of forests needs to be controlled or hopefully stopped.